 Mediation & Conflict Solutions (MCS) is a certified Community Dispute Resolution Program under Minnesota law, as implemented by the State Court Administrator.
 We operate as a nonprofit program under the umbrella of Olmsted Outreach, a 501(c)(3) charitable organization.
-Residents of Rochester and southeast Minnesota are welcome to contact the office for mediation and other dispute resolution issues.
+Residents of Rochester and all Minnesotans are welcome to contact the office for mediation and other dispute resolution issues.

 Wendy Moore, Executive Director

 Wendy Moore is the Executive Director of Mediation & Conflict Solutions, an attorney and a qualified neutral.
 Prior to this position, she was a Mediation & Conflict Solutions volunteer and she volunteered extensively with the Rochester Public Schools.
 She holds a B.A. from the University of California, Santa Barbara and a J.D. from Hamline School of Law.

 Board of Directors

 Susan Joined MCS in 2017.
 She has extensive volunteer experience with the Lourdes Foundation Board.
 She earned a Mitchell-Hamlin Conflict Resolution Certificate.
 Sue graduated with a BA in economics from the University of Michigan.